sidxh/inside-the-react-reconciler/README.md

 When a state change transpires within the application, React initiates the creation of a new Virtual DOM.
 This newly constructed representation mirrors the updated state of the UI.

+### 2. Diffing Algorithm - Identifying Discrepancies

+Employing a diffing algorithm, React meticulously assesses disparities between the recently generated Virtual DOM and its predecessor.
+The objective is to pinpoint the minimal set of operations necessitated for the modification of the actual DOM.

+### 3. Selective Update of the Real DOM

+Armed with the knowledge of discrepancies, React strategically applies modifications solely to the pertinent sections of the actual DOM.
+This judicious approach circumvents the need for a wholesale reconstruction of the UI.